 Blesbok are hosts to the little-known-about nasal botfly.
 The nasal botfly can cause an eye infection when the initial egg is laid in the eye of the host.
 The egg ends up in the nasal passage and remains there until ready to pupate.
 Once the pupae hatch it restarts the life cycle as a fly.
 The constant head shaking of blesbok is said to be a result of the irritation caused by the larvae constantly moving in the nasal passage.

-Hunting blesbok South Africa with Mkulu African Hunting Safaris is a plains game hunting experience to look forward to.
-Our blesbok hunting opportunities are mainly in the Free State, North West Province and Limpopo, but because blesbok hunting can be done in many of our Provinces, we are not limited to only hunting blesbok in one Province.
+Blesbok is a plains game hunting experience to look forward to.
+Our blesbok hunting opportunities are mainly in the Free State, North West Province and Limpopo.
+Blesbok occur in many of our Provinces which means we are not limited to only hunting blesbok in one Province.

 If archery hunting blesbok is your preference then view the bow hunting blesbok page.